 These living gut bacteria are essential for breaking down food, absorbing vitamins and nutrients, and maintaining a healthy balance of gut flora.

-Assisting these probiotics are prebiotics, which are types of dietary fiber.
+Assisting these probiotics are prebiotics, which are special types of dietary fiber.
 Prebiotics also come from the foods we eat and are essential for helping the good bacteria do their job.
 Prebiotics come from high-fiber foods such as beans, bananas, oatmeal, onion, garlic, asparagus, legumes, and apples with the skin.

 The Bottom Line